 Funeral insurance doesn’t have an end date and lasts as long as you do, provided you pay the premiums.
-It is often called burial insurance, final expenses insurance, or end-of-life insurance.
+It is often called burial insurance, final expense insurance, or end-of-life insurance.

 Funerals can cost upwards of several thousand dollars, so it’s important to plan ahead.
 Otherwise, your loved ones might be stuck paying end-of-life expenses, like burial services.

 Many elderly don’t buy funeral insurance because they think they won’t qualify due to poor health.
-However, these policies are much easier to get than traditional life insurance since a medical exam is not involved.
+However, these policies are much easier to get compared to traditional life insurance since a medical exam is not involved.
 You can qualify for coverage even if you have a serious illness, although there may be a waiting period on the policy.

 Types of Funeral Insurance